Self-Service Storage Agent License

 - Training: Employers must provide training pursuant to California Insurance Code Section 1758.72(a) and outlined in form LIC SSA 3.

 - Fees: Resident individuals and business entities as well as non-resident individuals and business entities must submit a $294 filing fee.

 The term of the first license begins the date the license is issued and ends the last day of that same calendar month two years later.
 All additional licenses are issued for the balance of the established term.

 - Any licensees that renew their licenses late will be required to pay a 50 percent penalty fee and file new company appointments and/or business entity endorsements or solicitor appointment (if applicable).
 "Late" is defined as any renewal for which the requirements to renew (for CA residents this includes completing the ethics and continuing education hours) are not met until after the expiration date of the previous license term.
-Use this link Late Renewal - What to Do to find out how to late renew your license.
+Use this link Late Renewal to find out how to late renew your license.

 Federal law (Title 18 United States Code Section 1033) prohibits anyone who has been convicted of a felony involving dishonesty or a breach of trust from conducting the business of insurance unless they have obtained the written consent of the Insurance Commissioner.
 It is a violation of this statute to conduct business of insurance without the Commissioners written consent.
 If you have been convicted of a felony involving dishonesty or a breach of trust then you must attach a copy of this consent.
 If you have not obtained this written consent you must do so by filing a 1033 Short Form Application for Written Consent prior to filing your application.

 If currently licensed as a resident of another state, upon becoming a California resident, a clearance letter from the former state of residence is required.

 To obtain insurance licensing forms by mail, send an e-mail request to: Producer Licensing Bureau.